kangarang/tcr-ui/README.md

   $ npm run rpc
 ```

-* port: 8545
-* network_id: 420
-* mnemonic: "candy maple cake sugar pudding cream honey rich smooth crumble sweet treat"

-Warning: Do not use this mnemonic on ethereum main network.
+Warning: Do not use the mnemonic associated with this command on ethereum main network.
 [You will lose your funds!](https://www.reddit.com/r/ethereum/comments/7z4n6a/people_are_using_the_hardcoded_ganache_seedphrase/)

 ### **Deploy contracts (optional)**: